giulianopz/lfcs/domains/2-operation-of-running-systems/o.md

 To show whether the unit is active, information about the process, and the latest journal entries: `systemctl status <unit>.service`

 A unit file contains the parameters that systemd uses to manage and run a unit.
-To see the full contents of a unit file, type:
+To see the full contents of a unit file (and the ovverriding files, if any), type:
 `systemctl cat <unit>.service`

 To see the dependency tree of a unit (which units systemd will attempt to activate when starting the unit), type: